Hawai‘i's students who studied out-of-state saved $24.9 million through WICHE Student Access Programs in 2018-19.

 |65%||of HAWAIʻI’s PSEP graduates (2007-16) returned home to practice; students are required to return home and serve.|

 Western Regional Graduate Program.
 Hawai‘i’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality, distinctive programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
 In 2018-19 Hawai‘i sent 28 students to out-of-state institutions, while receiving 59.

 Hawai'i gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

-Additionally, Hawai‘i has participated in the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
-Another WICHE initiative, the Western Alliance for Community College Academic Leaders, will bring academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The University of Hawai‘i System, Hawai`i Community College, Honolulu Community College, Leeward Community College, Kapiolani Community College, Kauai Community College, University of Hawai‘i Maui College, and Windward Community College are members.
+Additionally, the University of Hawai‘i System, University of Hawai‘i at Manoa, and University of Hawai‘i-West O‘ahu are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+The Western Alliance for Community College Academic Leaders (the Alliance), brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+Hawai‘i Community College, Honolulu Community College, Kapiolani Community College, Kauai Community College, Leeward Community College, University of Hawai‘i Maui College, University of Hawai‘i System, and Windward Community College are members.